 Now that you are convinced that self-knowledge is worth having (not that you needed convincing!), we’ll move on to those "VITAL Signs" of self-knowledge.

 The Building Blocks of Self: Your VITALS

-The capital letters in “VITAL Signs” form an acronym for the 6 building blocks of Self, or VITALS, for short.
-The letters stand for: Values; Interests; Temperament; Around-the-Clock; Life Mission and Goals; and Strengths/Skills.
-The details:
+The capital letters in “VITAL Signs” form an acronym for the six building blocks of the self, or VITALS, for short.
+The letters stand for: Values, Interests, Temperament, Around-the-Clock, Life Mission and Goals, and Strengths/Skills.

 V = Values

 “Values"—such as “helping others,” “being creative,” “health,” “financial security,” and so on—are guides to decision-making and motivators for goals.
 Research shows that just thinking or writing about your values can make it more likely that you take healthy actions.
 The motivation provided by worthwhile values can also keep you going even when you are tired, as shown in many psychology experiments.
 If you want to self-motivate, know your values!
 (For the research, click here.)

 “Interests” include your passions, hobbies, and anything that draws your attention over a sustained period of time.
 To figure out your interests, ask yourself these questions: What do you pay attention to?
 What are you curious about?
 What concerns you?
 The focused mental state of being interested in something makes life vivid and may give you clues to your deepest passions.

 Many people have built a career around a deep interest in something.
 For example, a friend of mine broke his leg when he was 11 years old and was so fascinated by the emergency room that he decided to become an emergency physician.

 T = Temperament